 Definition of magician

-a person who performs magic tricks for entertainment.
+a person with magical powers.a person who performs magic tricks for entertainment.

 I couldn’t find any reference to a person that knows lots of magic techniques and moves in the definition anywhere.
 Only someone with magical powers and someone who entertains with them.

-Instead of collecting moves and sleights, decide what magical powers you would like to have.
+Instead of collecting moves and sleights in an endless cycle of studying close up magic in general, decide what magical powers you would like to have.
 Do you want to be able to fly?
 Would you like to be able to read peoples minds?
 How about being able to move objects just by wishing it?
 Go ahead and choose your powers, then search for magic tricks that would show those powers to your audience in the most entertaining way possible.
 Once you have that, you can then learn the methods to allow you to perform just those tricks only.
-That's one of the real secrets of magic.
+That’s one of the real secrets of magic.

 I hope my answer helps

 Have I missed something?
 Do you disagree?
-Do you have any suggestions that would also help answer this question?
+Do you have any suggestions that would also help someone studying close up magic?
 Please share your thoughts in the comments section below: